 The Nurse Educator application priority deadline is July 1 for fall enrollment and December 1 for spring enrollment.
 Applications received after the deadline will be considered on a space available basis.

-We are currently accepting applications for Spring 2020 and Fall 2020.
+We are currently accepting applications for Fall 2020 and Spring 2021.

 Prepare a personal statement that addresses the following topics in separate essays.
 Do not exceed one typed, double-spaced page for each topic.